rochus-keller/LisaPascal/Readme.md

 The project includes the CodeNavigator.pro file which can be opened and built in Qt Creator or directly with qmake on the command line.

-To build the Code Navigator using LeanQt and the BUSY build system instead, do the following:
+To build the Code Navigator using LeanQt and the BUSY build system (with no other dependencies than a C++98 compiler) instead, do the following:

 1. Create a new directory; we call it the root directory here
 1. Download https://github.com/rochus-keller/LisaPascal/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "LisaPascal".